An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) astrologer’s wife

-(a) astrologer’s mother
+(b) astrologer’s mother

 (c) astrologer’s daughter